June 15, 2026

 - Formalized employee sale programs, such as employee stock ownership plans (ESOPs)

-Each method carries its own benefits and disadvantages, but the taxability of a potential transaction often looms large.
+Each method has its own benefits and drawbacks, but the tax implications of a potential transaction often loom large.
 For example, private buyouts can provide substantial payouts to selling shareholders, but the sale is subject to capital gains taxes.

 A well-crafted succession plan is worthless if a company's leaders don't follow through.
 Clearly defined responsibilities, timelines, and performance goals are critical, but unless all parties are aligned and prepared to work toward common goals, a good effort will be wasted.